 Newcastleton lies on the B6357 in the Scottish Borders, less than 5km from the border between Scotland and England.
-The trail head is at Dykecroft visitor centre, just over 2km from Newcastleton.
+The trail head is and parking is at Douglas Square in the heart of Newcastelton village.

 View a map of Newcastletons's location in Scotland

-The Newcastleton trail map shows the location of car parks, the trail head and access points for the trails.
+The Newcastleton trail map shows the location of car parks, the trail head and route to the trails.

 Using SatNav or GPS?

-The OS Grid Reference for the Newcastleton trail head is: NY501874
+The OS Grid Reference for the Newcastleton trail head is: NY483875